-How to Obtain a Police Report in Dallas, TX
+How to Obtain a Police Report for a Car Accident in Dallas, TX

 The first step you should take after being involved in an accident caused by another driver is to call 911.
 The police officers that arrive at the scene will investigate the accident and collect information that they can file in a police report.
 Police reports can be a significant asset for car accident victims in Dallas trying to recover for their injuries.